Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 Scout counted nearly twenty shadows as they filed past her position in the darkness.
 A few more, she knew, would accompany their leader, attacking from the other side of the camp.

 The slave watchman assigned to the wagons, fire-blind and hypnotized by coyote sounds, provided absolutely no warning to the camp.
 The first gnoll took him from behind and ran him through with a sharpened stick.
-He fell to the ground clutching at his stomach, gurgling, trying to keep his insides inside him.
+He fell to the ground with a grunt, clutching at his stomach, trying to keep his insides inside him.

 Two heartbeats later, the first cluster of gnolls sprinted into the circle of firelight while others turned and headed for the tents.
 The deputies leapt to their feet, slid their long knives from their scabbards, and absorbed the attack rolling into them.
 One deputy panicked, broke ranks, and bolted toward the river without stopping to draw his weapon.